reelyactive/pareto-anywhere-azure/README.md

     func start

-Then browse to [localhost:7071/app/](http://localhost:7071/app/) to observe data in the web app served by the function.
+Then browse to [localhost:7071/app/](http://localhost:7071/app/) to observe data in the web app served by the function, and to [localhost:7071/app/status/](http://localhost:7071/app/status/) to observe the individual detected devices and their respective JSON data.

 Running on Azure